blckbx/lnd-hybrid-mode/README.md

 ````

 ## **Static vs Dynamic IP:** ##
 Static IPs are rarely provided for home use internet connections.
-Most internet providers change IPs on a regular basis, especially on reconnections. `externalip` in `lnd.conf` would have to be changed accordingly each time a new IP was assigned.
-Of course, a restart of `lnd.service` is needed as well.
+Most internet providers change IPs on a regular basis or reconnections.
+Therefore `externalip` in `lnd.conf` would have to be changed accordingly each time a new IP was assigned.
+Followed by a restart of `lnd.service`, which is needed to reload `lnd.conf`.
 This is unsustainable for continuous node running.
 One possible solution: DDNS

 ## **Dynamic DNS:** ##
 _Dynamic DNS (DDNS) is a method of automatically updating a name server in the Domain Name System (DNS), often in real time, with the active DDNS configuration of its configured hostnames, addresses or other information._ ([src](https://en.wikipedia.org/wiki/Dynamic_DNS))